Muhadischol/Aviation_Analysis_Project/README.md

 ## 📌 Project Objective

-The goal of this project is to help a company identify the **safest and most reliable aircraft to purchase**, based on historical accident and incident data.
+The goal of this project is to help in identifying the **safest and most reliable aircraft to purchase**, based on historical accident and incident data.
 This data-driven analysis provides actionable insights to support purchasing decisions in aviation operations.

 ---